stefanholzapfel/lit-state/README.md

 **Note**: You shouldn't use `_reducerMode` or `_arrayOperation` properties nested in a `{ _reducerMode: 'replace' }` branch,
 since this branch as a whole will be replaced and this special properties won't be handled.

-When you have changes in a deeply nested paths you can use the `entryPath` on the `SetStateOptions` to navigate to the entryPoint for you change.
+When you have changes in a deeply nested path you can use the `entryPath` on the `SetStateOptions` to navigate to the entryPoint for your change.
 E.g. if instead of

 ```
 stateService.set({